 I have encountered many nurses who have never considered working in a jail or prison.
 In fact, very few nurses decide on a nursing career with the thought “I want to be a jail nurse”.
 This patient community is fairly invisible to healthcare professionals.
+Should You Consider Correctional Nursing?
 Once encountered, possibly by way of a job posting or meeting someone like me, there are some common questions that come to mind.
-Lets explore them together to demystify the corrections healthcare environment.
+Let’s explore them together to demystify the corrections healthcare environment.

 Question #1 – Isn’t it unsafe to work in a jail or prison?

 It is true that safety is a major concern in this environment.
 However, many precautions are taken to allow a safe work environment including the presence of custody officers in the care area.
 I often liken the patient population to that of an urban emergency room.
 In some ways a correctional nurse is in a safer situation because the arrestee or offender is clearly identified and everyone is on alert.
 This is not necessarily the case in an urban ‘free world’ setting.
 During the orientation period most agencies provide intensive safety training to healthcare professionals.
 When interviewing for a position in corrections, ask questions about the safety measures in place at the facility

 Question #2 Isn’t healthcare in prisons and jails substandard?

 Since the ’70’s, correctional healthcare has been held to the standards of the community.
 Case law and advocacy groups have established a body of work which has led to improvement in medical and mental health care for the incarcerated.
 When considering a position at a facility, ask about accreditation.
 Two main accrediting bodies NCCHC (National Commission on Correctional Health Care) and ACA (American Correctional Association) are available.
 These two operate similar to the Joint Commission (JCAHO) in that they provide an outside source determining that quality standards are being met.